I enjoy upgrading my space with DIY home renovation and craft projects.

 - Unwrap all of the ribbon from the spool.
-Typically a 6-foot ribbon is perfect for this project.
+Typically a six-foot ribbon is perfect for this project.
 Ribbon with wire running through each side will help your bow hold its shape.

 - Create a loop by pinching the end of the ribbon in between your thumb and pointer finger on the same hand.

-- Keep making as many loops as you can until you have about 2 feet of ribbon left for the tail.
+- Keep making as many loops as you can until you have about two feet of ribbon left for the tail.

 - Wrap the end of the tail up and pinch between your same thumb and forefinger.